Zeitgeist (film series): Synopsis

+Reception

-ReceptionZeitgeist: Moving Forward received "Best Political Documentary" in 2011 from the Action on Film International Film Festival.
+Zeitgeist: Moving Forward received "Best Political Documentary" in 2011 from the Action on Film International Film Festival.

-A The Socialist Standard review said the film's use of animation and humour gave it a "well rounded feel", though it criticized the "shaky economic analysis" in the second part of the film, saying "Karl Marx had already undertaken a more scientific analysis", adding, "the analysis is at least on the right track".
+A The Socialist Standard review said the film's use of animation and humor gave it a "well rounded feel", though it criticized the "shaky economic analysis" in the second part of the film, saying "Karl Marx had already undertaken a more scientific analysis", adding, "the analysis is at least on the right track".
 Regarding transition to the new system proposed in the film, the reviewer noted "there is no mention of how to get from here to there".

 In an article, in Tablet magazine, Michelle Goldberg described the film as "silly enough that at times [she] suspected it was [a] sly satire about new-age techno-utopianism instead of an example of it".
-She describes the 3 Zeitgeist movies as "a series of 3 apocalyptic cult documentaries.
+She describes the three Zeitgeist movies as "a series of three apocalyptic cult documentaries.

+Zeitgeist movement

-Zeitgeist movementZeitgeist: The Movie (2007) started the chain of events leading to the formation of the Zeitgeist movement.
+Zeitgeist: The Movie (2007) started the chain of events leading to the formation of the Zeitgeist movement.
 The group advocates transition from the global money-based economic system to a post-scarcity economy or resource-based economy.
 VC Reporter's Shane Cohn summarized the movement's charter as: "Our greatest social problems are the direct results of our economic system".
 Joseph created a political movement that, according to The Daily Telegraph, dismisses historic religious concepts as misleading and embraces a version of sustainable ecological concepts and scientific administration of society.
 The group describes the current socioeconomic system as structurally corrupt and inefficient in the use of resources.
 Michelle Goldberg described the Zeitgeist movement as "the first Internet-based apocalyptic cult".